itdxer/neupy/examples/competitive/README.md

-# Examples of competitice neural networks
+# Examples of competitive neural networks

 ## Output from sofm_digits.py